 Low-Carb Diet / Low-Glycemic Diet / South Beach Diet Suggestions:

-This is a good brownie recipe for most Low-Glycemic diets, including phase two or three of the original South Beach Diet.
+This would be a pretty good brownie recipe for most Low-Glycemic diets, including phase two or three of the original South Beach Diet.
 South Beach would prefer margarine.
-The recipe is relatively low in net carbs if you use portion control; check the nutritional info and see what you think.
+The recipe is too high in carbs for low-carb diets, but check out my recipe for Almond Flour Brownies.

 Find More Recipes Like This One:

 Use Dessert Recipes to find more recipes like this.
 Use the Diet Type Index to find recipes suitable for a specific eating plan.
-You might also like to follow Kalyn’s Kitchen on Pintereston Facebook, on Instagram, or on YouTube to see all the good recipes I’m sharing there.
+You might also like to follow Kalyn’s Kitchen on Pinterest, on Facebook, on Instagram, on TikTok, or on YouTube to see all the good recipes I’m sharing there.

 Historical Notes for this Recipe: